Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Mass Termination Model

-The previous discussion solved for the motion of an ideal mass after hitting an ideal string of infinite length.
-We now investigate the model from the string's point of view.
-As before, we will be interested in a digital waveguide model (sampled traveling-wave model) of the string, for efficiency's sake, and we therefore will need to know what the mass ``looks like'' at the end of each string segment.
+The previous discussion solved for the motion of an ideal mass striking an ideal string of infinite length.
+We now investigate the same model from the string's point of view.
+As before, we will be interested in a digital waveguide (sampled traveling-wave) model of the string, for efficiency's sake (Chapter 6), and we therefore will need to know what the mass ``looks like'' at the end of each string segment.
+For this we will find that the impedance description (§7.1) is especially convenient.

-Let's number the string segments to the left and right of the mass by 1 and 2, respectively.
-Then Eq.$ \,$(4.17) above may be written
+Let's number the string segments to the left and right of the mass by 1 and 2, respectively, as shown in Fig.9.15.
+Then Eq.(9.8) above may be written

 where $ f_{1m}(t)$ denotes the force applied by string-segment 1 to the mass (defined as positive in the ``up'', or positive-$ y$ direction), $ f_{2m}(t)$ is the force applied by string-segment 2 to the mass (again positive upwards), and $ f_m(t)$ denotes the inertial force applied by the mass to both string endpoints (where again, a positive force points up).